t1/yaml/README.md

-# About Yaml
+# About

 I _love_ [YAML](http://yaml.org).
 It's more compact than JSON and more powerful than XML... and that's saying a lot!

-This project tries to add some missing features to YAML:
+I started this project to extend my programming skills by writing a complex parser, and by the way add some missing features to YAML:

 1. A **DOM** (document object model) so a document can be manipulated in a generic manner